Psychological assessment at school

 If your school is not located in a region with a NEPS service, they can use the Scheme for Commissioning Psychological Assessment (SCPA).

 The SCPA helps schools to meet the urgent need for psychological advice while the NEPS service is being expanded to all schools.
-Only psychologists listed in the current list are eligible to carry out work under the SCPA scheme.
+Only psychologists named in the current list are eligible to carry out work under the SCPA scheme.
 You can read further information on the Scheme for Commissioning Psychological Assessments (SCPA).

 Protection of your child's interests